openmrs/openmrs-web-angularjs-api/README.md

 1) Run `npm link` and `npm run build` from the lib directory.
 2) Run `npm link angularjs-openmrs-api` from your project directory.
 3) Build your project.

+In order to unlink do:

+1) Run `npm unlink angularjs-openmrs-api` and `npm install` from your project directory.
+2) Build your project.